estherleah/RestaurantManagementSystem/README.md

 14. Manager can export list of orders in csv form.
 15. Manager can edit the menu - add items, delete items, change prices.
 16. Manager can add and delete employees from the system.
+17. Manager can view the employee activity log.

 ### Login details